ujen5173/-theReadora-/README.md

+> **Note:**
+> This project has reached a feature-complete stage where all core functionalities are implemented.
+Active development is currently paused, but future updates may be released as needed.

-# 📖 Readora – Feature-Rich Storytelling Platofmr
+# 📖 Readora – Feature-Rich Storytelling Platform

 Readora is a storytelling platform where users can read, write, and share stories across various genres.
 It offers a clean writing experience for authors and an immersive reading interface for users.